Deepak17460/Accuknox-DevOps_Trainee_Practical_Assessment-1/Deployment/README.md

-# Deploy-Using-Helm-Java-Application
+# Deploy-Using-Helm-Wisecow-Application-K8S
-Deploy Java Application using Helm
+Deploy Wisecow Application to Kubernetes using Helm